Juliet-Simpson/Find-A-Bible-Quote/README.md

 * A user would like to see what themes Bible quotes have been added for and associated quotes for those.
+    * The homepage dropdown shows themes that exist in the database

  ![User Story 2.1](static/assets/images/readme/userstories/us2.png "User Story 2 Screen shot 1")

+    * Selecting one of these themes will show quotes associated with it

   ![User Story 2.2](static/assets/images/readme/userstories/us2a.png "User Story 2 Screen shot 2")

 * A user would like to add a bible quote that they have found particularly useful in helping them to deal with a certain emotion or situation.
+    * There is a form on the Add a Quote page to fill in the details of a bible quote and choose a theme for it, either a pre existing theme or a new one added.

  ![User Story 3](static/assets/images/readme/userstories/us3.png "User Story 3 Screen shot")

 * On finding quotes for a theme, a user wishes to comment on a quote that another has added.
 They therefore need to register.
+    * There is a modal to submit a registration form, triggered from any of the links that say Register

  ![User Story 4](static/assets/images/readme/userstories/us4.png "User Story 4 Screen shot")

 * A user is worried obout online abuse so is cautious about registering.
+    * The terms and conditions modal clearly stated that abusive comments are not tolerated by this site and will be deleted by admin.
+This should reassure this user.

  ![User Story 5](static/assets/images/readme/userstories/us5.png "User Story 5 Screen shot")

 * A returning user would like to login.
+    * There is a modal to submit a login form triggered by any of the links that say Login.

  ![User Story 6](static/assets/images/readme/userstories/us6.png "User Story 6 Screen shot")

 * A returning user would like to use the search by theme feature and comment on the quotes obtained as results.
+    * They can enter their theme in the search bar

  ![User Story 7](static/assets/images/readme/userstories/us7.png "User Story 7 Screen shot 1")

+    * The resulting comments rendered have the option to comment on them for a logged in user

 ![User Story 7](static/assets/images/readme/userstories/us7a.png "User Story 7 Screen shot 2")

 * A logged in user wants to review all the quotes they have added as they use the app as a collection for their favourites.
 They would also like to see if others have commented on their quotes and have the option to reply to comments by commenting further.
+    * All the quotes the session user has added are shown together on the My Quotes page, with their associated comments in the collapsible body for each quote.

  ![User Story 8](static/assets/images/readme/userstories/us8.png "User Story 8 Screen shot")

 * On reviewing the quotes that they have added a user thinks that they would like to update the theme they have given a quote.
+    * A new theme can be changed on the Edit Quote form

  ![User Story 9](static/assets/images/readme/userstories/us9.png "User Story 9 Screen shot")

 * A user enters a quote then realises that they have made a mistake in the quoting of the text or attribution.
+    * They can reach the Edit Quote form where they can correct this by using the comment icon button next to a quote on the My Quotes page.

  ![User Story 10](static/assets/images/readme/userstories/us10.png "User Story 10 Screen shot")

 * A user recalls commenting on a quote they particularly liked and would like to look at it again.
+    * A user can view all the quotes they have commented on on the My Comments page.

  ![User Story 11](static/assets/images/readme/userstories/us11.png "User Story 11 Screen shot")

 * A user looking at their recent commenting activity sees a spelling mistake in one of their comments and would like to correct it.
+    * Next to the user's comments on the my comments page there is an icon button to raise a modal with a form to edit the comment on.

  ![User Story 12](static/assets/images/readme/userstories/us12.png "User Story 12 Screen shot")

 * One of a user's comments has received negaive comments back.
 They have thought about it again and now wish to delete their comment.
+    * Next to each of their own comments on the My Comments page there is an icon trash button which raises a modal to confirm deleting the comment.

  ![User Story 13.1](static/assets/images/readme/userstories/us13.png "User Story 13 Screen shot 1")